Welcome to Fox Bartfield

 You've got questions.
 We've got the answers.

-Our dedicated team are committed to excellent
+Our dedicated team are committed to excellent service.

 Well, this is specific to each company depending on your company turnover, the taxes you pay and the eligible business expenses you claim to reduce your taxable income.
 As the owner of a limited (LTD) company, you can plan what tax rate you'll be paying for certain types of income, for there are different rates.